brainboxdotcc/DPP/docpages/advanced_reference/automating-with-jenkins.md

 cmake --build build/
 ~~~~~~~~~~

+\note This script does not make use of multiple threads.
+If you know how to do this and you would like to use threads, then feel free to.
+However, I would be careful not to use all your threads as Jenkins may dislike this.

-This script will build your project for you and also setup CMake if you've deleted the build directory.
-You can change this to a build parameter if you want, meaning you can hit `Build with Parameters` and state what you'd like to do.
+This script will build your project for you and also setup CMake if you've deleted the build directory, allowing you to easily refresh CMake.
+You can change this to a build parameter if you want, meaning you can hit `Build with Parameters` and state what you'd like to do (This would require the script to be changed so only do that if you know what you're doing)!

 \image html shelljenkins.png